Irrationone/graspods_scrnaseq_clustering_tutorial/Rmd/tutorial.md

 -   A N-by-20 matrix containing the *factor scores*: the values of each PC for each cell
 -   A 20-by-D matrix containing the *loadings*: the linear transformation converting a vector of PC values to a vector of expression values for all D genes

+such that the product of these 2 matrices approximates the original expression matrix.

-Which of these are we interested in visualizing?
+Which of these matrices would we likely be interested in visualizing?

 #### Applying PCA